RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

 The Authorization header is used to authenticate yourself.
 Please replace `[YOUR_API_KEY]` with the previously retrieved key.

-## Create a Request with Invoice API
+## Create a Request With Invoice API

-### Create an off-chain Invoice
+### Create an Off-Chain Invoice

-Use the following endpoint first to create an off-chain Invoice that will later be converted to an on-chain Request:
+Use the following endpoint first to create an off-chain invoice that will later be converted to an on-chain Request:

 `POST https://api.request.network/invoices`